nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Filter interview feature

-The ```filter_interview``` command is facilitated by creating a ```FilterInterviewCommand``` depending on the given input.
+The ```filter_interview``` command is facilitated by extending an abstract ```FilterInterviewCommand``` class, and executing the appropriate subclass depending on the given input.
 This command then updates the ```model``` accordingly.

 The following activity diagram summarizes what happens when a user executes a ```filter_interview``` command:
 ![images](images/FilterInterviewCommandActivityDiagram.png)

+Given below is an example usage scenario and how the filter interview operation behaves at each step.

 Step 1.
 A valid command `filter_interview past` is given as user input.
 This invokes `LogicManager#execute()`, which calls `AddressBookParser#parseCommand()` to parse `filter_interview past` into command word `filter_interview` and command argument ` past`.

-Step 2. `FilterInterviewCommandParser` is initialized based on the parse results and `FilterInterviewCommandParser#parse()` is called to identify the user input ` past`. `FilterInterviewCommandParser#parse` then initializes a `FilterInterviewPastCommand`.
+Step 2. `FilterInterviewCommandParser` is initialized based on the parse results and `FilterInterviewCommandParser#parse()` is called to identify the user input ` past`.

+Step 3.
+Upon identifying the user input ` past`, `FilterInterviewCommandParser#parse` will then call  methods of `ValidFilterInterviewArgs` from the enum type `ValidFilterInterviewArgs.PAST` instead of `ValidFilterInterviewArgs.FUTURE`.
+The details of this step are omitted from the sequence diagram below for brevity.

+Step 4. `FilterInterviewCommandParser#parse` then calls the method `ValidFilterInterviewArgs#getFilterInterviewCommand()` to obtain an object of the appropriate subclass of `FilterInterviewCommand`, which in this case is an instance of `FilterInterviewPastCommand`.
+This instance is returned and propagated back to `LogicManager`.

-Step 3. `FilterInterviewPastCommand#execute()` is then called, which will in turn call `Model#updateFilteredPersonList()` and filters for applicants that have interviews that have already passed.
+Step 5. `FilterInterviewPastCommand#execute()` is then called by `LogicManager`, which will in turn call `Model#updateFilteredPersonList()` and filters for applicants that have interviews that have already passed.

-Step 4.
+Step 6.
 Once the list has been filtered, `CommandResult` is initialized with `String` indicating how many applicants have interviews that have passed.
 This `CommandResult` is then returned.

-Given below is an example usage scenario and how the show operation behaves at each step.

-The following sequence diagram shows how the show operation works.
+The following sequence diagram shows how the filter interview operation works.
 ![images](images/FilterInterviewCommandSequenceDiagram.png)
 <div markdown="span" class="alert alert-info">:information_source:
  **Note:** The lifeline for `FilterInterviewCommandParser`